UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API Reference:** <a href="#tag/Tokens/paths/~1api~1v1~1tokens/get">List Tokens</a>

 The test One-Shot Optimizer is pre-configured with a Registration Authority Officer (RAO) account ready to be used within the test environment.
-This account has an associated token, that can be used to identify the RAO in API calls.
+This account has an associated token that can be used to identify the RAO in API calls.

 	curl -X GET https://one-shot.developers.uanataca.com/api/v1/tokens

-On the clean machine, this should return a single token:
+This call should return a single token from a clear Optimizer:

 	{
 		"status": "200 OK",